Offsetdata/OD-Docs/README.md

 ### Version

-* [Version](version.md): Check the current version of the Offsetdata Web3 tools o ensure you are using the latest version of the product
+* [Version](version.md): Check the current version of the Offsetdata Web3 tools to ensure you are using the latest version of the product.

 ### General